Cheek v. United States: Erroneous jury instructions

 Cheek was convicted, but during the jury deliberations, the jury asked the trial judge for a clarification on the law.
 The judge instructed the jury that an "honest but unreasonable belief is not a defense, and does not negate willfulness."
 The trial court also instructed the jury that "[a]dvice or research resulting in the conclusion that wages of a privately employed person are not income or that the tax laws are unconstitutional is not objectively reasonable, and cannot serve as the basis for a good faith misunderstanding of the law defense."

 Appeals

 Cheek appealed his conviction to the United States Court of Appeals for the Seventh Circuit, which upheld the conviction.
 The United States Supreme Court issued a writ of certiorari to review the case.
 At the Court, Cheek contended that the trial court had erred by instructing the jury that a misunderstanding of the law had to be objectively reasonable to negate willfulness.

 Opinion of the Court

+Justice Souter took no part in the case, as it was argued the week before he joined the Court.

 In its judgment, the Court produced two essential holdings: